ManthanPaliwal/Web-Based-Feedback-Management-System/README.md

 <h3 >Feedback Report</h3>
-<p> Teacher Can see over all Feedback which is gave by all the students based on its perticular subject and that subject data is already stored by the Administration while join collage</p>
+<p> Teacher Can see over all Feedback which is gave by all the students based on its particular subject and that subject data is already stored by the Administration while join college</p>

 ![Screenshot (160)](https://github.com/ManthanPaliwal/Web-Based-Feedback-Management-System/assets/97386932/c2516ede-08f1-4700-a26a-2968c046d68d)